Xeres / Characters / Amara Windcaller

 Creating Space for Future Warriors in Diplomacy

-On a more personal level, Amara hopes that her success as ambassador will open doors for others who don't fit the traditional diplomatic mold.
+On a more personal level, Amara hopes that her success as ambassador will open doors for others who do not fit the traditional diplomatic mold.
 She wants young half-orcs in Uir's Lower City to see that someone with their heritage and their values can represent the Sultanate at the highest levels.
-She wants temple guardians and arena fighters to know that their skills and perspectives have value beyond the battlefield, that strength and faith can be diplomatic tools as surely as charm and cunning.
-Her ultimate aspiration is that twenty years from now, when people discuss Uir's diplomatic corps, they acknowledge multiple valid approaches rather than assuming there's only one right way to serve.
-If she can prove that a direct, warrior-focused ambassador can be as effective as a subtle, cultured one, she'll have created opportunities for countless others who bring different strengths to the table, expanding what it means to represent Uir to the world.
+She wants temple guardians and arena fighters to know that their skills and perspectives have value beyond the battlefield.
+If she can prove that a direct, warrior-focused ambassador can be as effective as a subtle, cultured one, she will have created opportunities for countless others who bring different strengths to the table.

 Allegiance